indivisual-eyes/indivisual-eyes-documentation/README.md

-# indivisual-eyes-documentation
+# Indivisual Eyes App

-Documentation for the Indivisual Eyes app
+Documentation for the Indivisual Eyes app.